Connect Rotorua – Central and eastern corridor upgrades

-The Central Corridor project will help improve access, increase safety, and create further opportunities for multi-modal travel in Rotorua’s city centre – from Old Taupo Road to Sala Street.
+The Central Corridor and Eastern Corridor projects will help improve access, increase safety, and create further opportunities for multi-modal travel in Rotorua’s city centre – from Old Taupo Road to the airport.

-Work includes walking and cycling improvements, as well as safety initiatives, to enable the further growth and revitalisation of businesses in the city centre.
+Work includes walking and cycling improvements, as well as safety initiatives, to enable the further growth and revitalisation of businesses in the city centre and across the district.

-Once the works are complete, ownership of the state highway will be handed to Council to manage as a local road.
+Once the works are complete, ownership of the State Highway 30A (Old Taupo to Sala Street) will be handed to Council to manage as a local road.